wllfaria/writings/implementing-syntax-highlighting.md

 }
 ```

 If you followed along to this point, running `cargo run` on your terminal will print the content of our `main.rs` function, which indicates that everything we did worked as expected!
-You now have what could be the beginning of a text editor, or a simple pager, or whatever you want to make with it.
+You now have what could be the beginning of a text editor, a simple pager, or whatever you want to make with it.

 > All the code we wrote until this point is available on the [project repository](https://github.com/wllfaria/syntax_highlighting/tree/text_rendering), in the `text_rendering` branch

 ## How editors highlight text
-For a long time, syntax highlighting for editors was a huge hassle, almost every older editor used regular expressions or other form of parsing common known tokens for a language into some representation that would group different tokens into categories, and apply colors for each of those categories, and up to this day, some modern editors still chose this approach for their implementation [(looking at you, VSCode)](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#tokenization) although we could argue that this is now a thing for the past.
+For a long time, syntax highlighting for editors was a huge hassle, almost every older editor used regular expressions or other forms of parsing common known tokens for a language into some representation that would group different tokens into categories, and apply colors for each of those categories, and up to this day, some modern editors still chose this approach for their implementation [(looking at you, VSCode)](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#tokenization) although we could argue that this is now a thing for the past.

-For the most part, modern editors use [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) to highlight text (and to a lot more).
+For the most part, modern editors use [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) to highlight text (and a lot more).
 Tree Sitter became the most popular way to handle syntax trees for many applications, it is fast, easy to use, and extensible in a way that is actually impressive, and since nobody really loves regex and probably you should also not use them if you ever need to implement syntax highlighting, we are going to use Tree Sitter.
-### What is tree sitter
+### What is tree-sitter
 Tree sitter is a parser generator that can parse language grammars into a concrete syntax tree.

 > Woah...
 I like your funny words, magic man...

-Putting simply, tree sitter allows you to describe how to parse a language into an [CST](https://en.wikipedia.org/wiki/Parse_tree), and give you a lot of ways to traverse and manage this tree, from simply querying the tree for every token position and name, to doing complex operations that respect the context of a language grammar, like deleting the entire body of a function, or renaming every occurrence of a token to another name.
+Putting simply, tree-sitter allows you to describe how to parse a language into an [CST](https://en.wikipedia.org/wiki/Parse_tree), and gives you a lot of ways to traverse and manage this tree, from simply querying the tree for every token position and name, to doing complex operations that respect the context of a language grammar, like deleting the entire body of a function, or renaming every occurrence of a token to another name.

-Honestly, I could keep talking about Tree Sitter for hours, I really like it and I've used some of its features in multiple projects, What makes tree sitter compelling for us is that it is efficient, and allow you to implement **incremental** parsing, which is a game changer, specially when talking about large files.
+Honestly, I could keep talking about Tree Sitter for hours, I really like it and I've used some of its features in multiple projects, What makes tree-sitter compelling for us is that it is efficient, and allows you to implement **incremental** parsing, which is a game changer, especially when talking about large files.

-## Syntax highlighting with tree sitter
+## Syntax highlighting with tree-sitter
-Luckily for us, despite being written in C, tree sitter has awesome bindings for rust, which make our lives easier by not having to do any work with FFIs and just using code someone else wrote for us, we all love doing that, right?
+Luckily for us, despite being written in C, tree-sitter has awesome bindings for Rust, which make our lives easier by not having to do any work with FFIs and just using code someone else wrote for us, we all love doing that, right?

-To use tree sitter in basically any way, we need to set some things up, each language you want to parse will need a `Parser` which is the core component that turns the source code into an syntax tree that we can work with.
-After making a parser, we need to tell it the rules by which our language should be parsed, this is done by providing a `Language` to the parser, which is the compiled grammar rules for a given language, and after that we can throw any piece of code of that respective language and it will get parsed.
+To use tree-sitter in basically any way, we need to set some things up, each language you want to parse will need a `Parser` which is the core component that turns the source code into a syntax tree that we can work with.
+After making a parser, we need to tell it the rules by which our language should be parsed, this is done by providing a `Language` to the parser, which is the compiled grammar rules for a given language, and after that, we can throw any piece of code of that respective language and it will get parsed.

-Let's modify our main function to include our parser and all the setup to start parsing a language, its pretty simple.
+Let's modify our main function to include our parser and all the setup to start parsing a language, it's pretty simple.

 ```rust
 mod text_object;